See how annoying that pop up is! Think of that when you're adding them to your own site...

 Send a brochure or offer or company details?

-For all of the above you're going to need to get an email or phone contact...
+For many of the above you're going to need to get an email or phone contact...

 A quick note on email etiquette.